"""

 :param leading: Font leading for ``wordwrap``.
 If ``None`` retrieves from widget font

 :param max_nlines: Number of maximum lines for ``wordwrap``.
 If ``None`` the number is dynamically computed.
-If exceeded, ``get_overflow_lines()`` will return the non displayed lines
+If exceeded, ``get_overflow_lines()`` will return the non-displayed lines

 """

-_lines: List[str]
+_lines: list[str]

-_overflow_lines: List[str] # Store how many lines are overflowed
+_overflow_lines: list[str] # Store how many lines are overflowed

 _title_generator: LabelTitleGeneratorType